rasky/libdragon-cli/README.md

   * Can I use this tool on an existing libdragon project?

 Sure.
-Use `libdragon update toolchain` to download the toolchain, and then `libdragon start` / `libdragon make` / `libdragon stop` for your development cycle.
+Use `libdragon update toolchain` to download the toolchain, and then `libdragon make` for your development cycle.

   * Can I use this tool for a project that doesn't use git?

 Sure, but you will not be able to manage libdragon vendoring wihtout git.
-Use `libdragon update toolchain` to download the toolchain, and then `libdragon start` / `libdragon make` / `libdragon stop` for your development cycle.
+Use `libdragon update toolchain` to download the toolchain, and then `libdragon make` for your development cycle.
 You won't be able to manage libdragon vendoring through the tool, though.

   * How can I use a different toolchain?